Glenpark, New Zealand

 Glenpark is a lightly populated rural locality in the Otago region of New Zealand's South Island.
-It is northwest of Palmerston and is on the banks of the Shag River.
+It is northwest of Palmerston and on the banks of the Shag River.
 To the west is the locality of Stoneburn.

 Economy

 Economic activity in and around Glenpark is agricultural, including New Zealand's largest free range chicken farm.

 Transport

 Glenpark is located between Palmerston and Inch Valley on the route of State Highway 85.

 For 104 years, a branch line railway that diverged from the Main South Line in Palmerston passed through Glenpark.
-This railway originally ran to Dunback with a later sub-branch to Makareao and was thus collectively known as the Dunback and Makareao Branches.
+This railway originally ran to Dunback with a later sub-branch to Mākareao and was thus collectively known as the Dunback and Makareao Branches.
 It opened through Glenpark on 29 August 1885; the station was 7.23 km from the junction with the main line, near the halfway point of the 15.2 km long branch.
 Passenger services were provided solely by mixed trains and due to low patronage, they were cancelled on 10 August 1930 and Glenpark station became freight only.
 The station had a small goods shed, a loading bank, and a loop to hold 31 wagons.